 The concentration camps

 An investigative report by Novaya Gazeta states that Chechen authorities have set up several concentration camps for LGBT citizens.
-Human rights activists in Chechnya, a quasi-independent state on the border of Russia, have echoed the allegations:
+Human rights activists in Chechnya, a quasi-independent state within Russia, have echoed the allegations:

 - Following an anti-gay campaign, Chechen police rounded up suspected LGBT people and imprisoned them in the camps.